xjcoan/chartport/README.md

 #### Deployment information
-ChartPort's production environment is deployed to AWS with an RDS mysql database.
+ChartPort's production environment was previously deployed to AWS with an RDS mysql database.

 #### Developers